Magical Places in Manhattan

 Notable Parks

 Named after its location on 6th Street between Avenue B and C, this garden is a treasure of the Lower East Side.
 There are hundreds of plants within this lush greenery, ranging from lilies of the valley to winter aconites.
 The garden features an overlooking ivy-draped building, a wooden pergola, a brick-paved walkway, a koi pond, and a treehouse you can climb up!
-They host events such as weddings, photoshoots, and open-to-the-public concerts.
+Inside the treehouse is a small library and seating for two.
+The garden hosts events like weddings, photoshoots, and open-to-the-public concerts.
 Check out their calendar for live jazz events or just swing by for a moment of peace.
 The garden is open between April and October 31.
 The nearest subway station is 2nd Av on the F train.

 2. Amster Yard

 If you’ve ever taken a walk over the Queensboro Bridge, you may have noticed this peculiar park facing Roosevelt Island.
 What looks like a red roller coaster is actually the East River Roundabout Sculpture, a massive aluminum helix inspired by Fred Astaire’s dancing, the spiral form, and the visual environment of FDR Drive and the river.
 There are benches and a green lawn underneath the sculpture where you can sightsee and enjoy the view.
-This park is along a section of the East River Esplanade that extends all the way to E 120th St where pedestrians can walk along the water.
-The nearest subway station is Lexington Av-59th St on the N/Q/R/W/4/5/6 train.
+This park is along the East River Esplanade, which extends all the way to E. 120th St for pedestrians.
+The nearest subway station is Lexington Av-59th St on the N/Q/R/W/4/5/6 trains.

 4. Captain Patrick J. Brown Walk

 This one-acre sculpture garden in Nolita is arguably one of the most magical places in the city.
 It’s filled with sculptures, statues, gazebos, benches, wrought iron chairs, and overflowing greenery.
-It’s open every day to the public and is run by volunteers within the community who are working to block the garden's destruction and redevelopment.
-Bring a book, coffee, journal, or listen to music and relax at a place that remains picturesque through every season.
-The nearest subway station is Spring St on the 6 train and Bowery on the J/Z train.
+It’s open everyday to the public and is run by volunteers within the community who are working to block the garden's destruction and redevelopment.
+Bring a book, coffee, and journal, or listen to music and relax at a place that remains picturesque through every season.
+The nearest subway station is Spring St on the 6 train and Bowery on the J/Z trains.

 A beautifully designed memorial to Franklin D. Roosevelt's Four Freedoms speech is Roosevelt Island's main attraction.
 This four-acre triangular park is lined with two rows of trees and has a large green lawn in the middle.
 Visitors can picnic on the lawn or walk along the perimeter with views of Long Island City on one side and the Manhattan skyline on the other.
 A sculpture of Roosevelt is at the southernmost point, where clean, white architecture and East River sights can be enjoyed.
 While you're here, check out the Smallpox Hospital ruins and the Roosevelt Island Lighthouse.
 The nearest subway station is Roosevelt Ave on the F train.